spencerkingman/spenking-music/_posts/2000-01-01-a-primal-screen.md

 _Into a void... all there, or none_
 _To do and be done... all there, or none_

-I goeth not
+So, goeth not
 To this ground
-But all the air is wired
+Though all the air is wired
 Apple of my eye
 Overloaded child
 Can you look into the hue and cry